Potted olive trees are a great idea to decorate a deck.

 Caring for a potted olive tree

-Annual pruning is recommended at the end of winter or at the beginning of spring.
+Annual pruning is recommended at the beginning of spring.

 Potted olive trees prefer light pruning yearly instead of severe pruning every two or three years.

 - Remove branches that have grown from the foot of the tree or along the trunk.